fundacionjala/enforce-gradle-plugin/_docs/faq.md

 ### How can I use my credentials?

-To use several credentials you should use 'credentialId' parameter for any task for more information see <a href="{{ site.url }}/docs/auth/" target="_blank">authentications</a>
+To use several credentials, you should use ‘a credentialId’ parameter for any task for more information see <a href="{{ site.url }}/docs/auth/" target="_blank">authentications</a>

     $ gradle <TASK NAME> -PcredentialId=<CREDENTIAL ID>

-With the last command line you are able to deploy your code to differents accounts if you want.
+With the last command line you are able to deploy your code to different accounts if you want.

     $ gradle <TASK NAME ONE> -PcredentialId=<CREDENTIAL ONE>
     $ gradle <TASK NAME TWO> -PcredentialId=<CREDENTIAL TWO>

 To more information  about credentials management enter <a href="{{ site.url }}/docs/credentials/" target="_blank">here</a>

 ### How can I upload my local code to my organization without a class called 'Class1.cls'?